Working with Colours

 https://username.github.io/exercises/page-3.html

-It may take a few minutes for your uploaded files to appear on Github.
+It may take a few minutes for your uploaded files to appear on GitHub.

 Further resources